Apply for Aid at Creighton University

 This is the first step to establishing eligibility for all federal and state student aid programs as well as Creighton need-based aid.
 Complete your FAFSA.
 Check out the instructional video for a step-by-step guide to filing your FAFSA.

-The FAFSA can be filed any time after October 1 for the next school year.
-For example, a student who will begin classes at Creighton in the fall of 2023 can file the FAFSA for the 2023-2024 school year beginning October 1, 2022.
+The FAFSA can be filed starting in December for the next school year.
+For example, a student who will begin classes at Creighton in the fall of 2024 can file the FAFSA for the 2024-2025 school year beginning December of 2023.
 Creighton's school code number is 002542.

 There are some excellent tools, resources and tips for properly completing the FAFSA and avoiding common mistakes at National Association of Student Financial Aid Administrators (NASFAA).